artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

   <img src="../Images/View.png" width=40% height=40%>
 </p>

 4. Perform the simulation of one iteration of loop L7 in the Pipelined processor, cycle-by-cycle, and analyze the control/data signals.
-Note that you must reconfigure the simulator as in stages 2 and 3.
 These is the screenshot for a given cycle of the execution where the instructions of the loop are in the different stages of the pipeline:

 ![image](https://github.com/user-attachments/assets/dfce65a8-74a8-4d53-8cae-3a94c0c6ef69)